CrowdStrike/detection-container/README.md

 ## Use your container

-Start test container (sudo may be required, initial run requires some download time) adding interactive mode and remove container after exit.
-Reusing container is not adviced due to changes in the container OS.
+Start test container (sudo may be required, initial run requires some download time if retrieved from repository) adding interactive mode and remove container after exit.
+Reusing container is not recommended due to changes in the container OS.
 ```
 docker run --rm -it <repository>/cs_centos
 ```
-Select an option from the menu to run and check detections in dashboard.
+Select an option from the menu to run and check for detections in the CrowdStrike Falcon dashboard.
 Exit container ( x ) will destroy and cleanup container.

-If you use the 'e' option you will enter the container shell where you will have the opportunity to run your own tests or scripts and/or install packages.
-Note that all changes will be deleted when you exit the container (when using --rm option).
+Using the 'e' option will open the container shell to run your own tests and/or scripts.
+Note all changes will be deleted when you exit the container (when using --rm option).